Sign up to create your custom IntoAlbania trip

 Your account has been activated!

-If you look into any museum’s story, you will most likely find an interesting tale of a dream or an idea, inherited from one generation to the next, finally materialized in the shape of a museum.
-Such is the story of the Bratko Museum of Oriental Art, though this one may be even more unpredictable than the rest of them!
-It is one where personal life, art and war, extends to three continents and returns to where it all began: Korça, Albania.
-This unlikely fusion of far removed events, cultures, and places makes this museum the most unique of the entire Balkan region!
+If you look deep into any museum’s story, you will most likely find an interesting tale of a dream or an idea, passed on from one generation to the next, which finally materialises in the form of a museum.
+Such is the story of the Bratko Museum of Oriental Art, although this one’s tale is a little different to the rest!
+It is one where personal life, art, and war extends to three continents before returning to where it all began: Korça, Albania.
+This unlikely synthesis of far removed events, cultures, and places makes this museum arguably the most unique in the entire Balkan region.

-The Bratko Museum contains about 450 objects representing 17 Eastern cultures of the world.
-The collection includes Asian apparel, swords and various Indonesian weapons, dozens of paintings and photographs, and many other rarities which, thanks to this museum, are tangible to the local and international public.
-It may seem odd that Korça, or even Albania, hosts such a huge Asian collection!
-It all becomes clear once you get better acquainted with this museum’s legendary story.
 It is, in fact, the personal story of the famous Albanian photographer Gjergj Dhimitër Mborja.
-His name circulated among the crowds of communist Tirana as much for his supposed love story with a Japanese king’s young daughter as for the fact that he accompanied American generals during the world wars.
-Though later in life he worked in Hollywood, Mborja initially spent 14 years (1942-1956) in Japan as Gen. Douglas MacArthur’s photographer.
-His passion for Asia, however, continued well after he returned to the U.S. The Bratko Museum collection, gathered by him throughout his travels, is Mborja’s gift to his hometown of Korça.
-In his will, he requested that his museum be built with his savings and that it be named in honor of his mother, Viktoria Bratko, who never left Albania.
+His name circulated among the crowds of communist Tirana, as much for his alleged romance with a Japanese king’s young daughter, as for the fact that he accompanied American generals during the world wars.
+Though later in life he worked in Hollywood, Mborja initially spent 14 years (1942-1956) in Japan as General Douglas McArthur’s photographer.
+His love of Asia, however, continued well after he returned to the U.S. The Bratko Museum collection, gathered by him throughout his travels, is Mborja’s gift to his hometown of Korça.
+In his will, he requested that his museum be built with his savings, and for it to be named in honour of his mother, Viktoria Bratko, who never left Albania.